Nonresident Fellow, Atlantic Council

 Office of Dr. Henry A. Kissinger, Presidential Management Fellow, U.S. Department of State

 Meredith Potter participated in the Political Studies Program the same year she graduated from Yale University.
 After the Political Studies Program, she began a career as a Presidential Management Fellow at the U.S. Department of State with postings abroad and at the United Nations.
-She is now Director of Research & Policy for Dr. Henry Kissinger, working with him on issues of national security and diplomacy.
+She served as Director of Research & Policy for Dr. Henry Kissinger, working with him on issues of national security and diplomacy.

 - HOW DID YOU FIRST HEAR ABOUT POLITICAL STUDIES?
 WHY DID YOU DECIDE TO APPLY?

 From one of my professors, John Gaddis, who teaches courses on Cold War history and Grand Strategy.
 He nominated me for the program.
 I think he was impressed by the extent to which the Political Studies syllabus mirrored our Grand Strategy one—both seek to connect seminal texts to modern strategy-making.